Seahawks WR Doug Baldwin likely out against Chicago, Seattle adds Keenan Reynolds as insurance

 Baldwin was hurt on a running play in the first quarter when Denver’s Domata Peko rolled up on him.
 He continued to play into the second quarter before being pulled out and saw just 11 snaps and did not make a catch in a game for the first time since 2013.

-Without Baldwin Seattle had just four receivers — Tyler Lockett, Brandon Marshall, Jaron Brown and David Moore.
+Without Baldwin Seattle had just four receivers in the second half at Denver — Tyler Lockett, Brandon Marshall, Jaron Brown and David Moore.
 Lockett played all but one snap in seeing more time with Baldwin out, and Carroll also noted that the absence of Baldwin contributed to the team’s woes on third down as the Seahawks converted just two of 12.

 “Doug is a guy that we use on third downs in the slot and obviously we didn’t perform well on third down and we didn’t respond as well as we would have liked to without him,” Carroll said.
 “He has been a key player there for a long time so it did affect us.”